High Availability for Cloud Databases

-- There will be a small delay between the source and the replicas, so ensure all reads that require strong data consistency are made to the source/master instance (port 3306).
+- There is a small delay between the source and the replicas.
+Ensure that all reads that require strong data consistency are made to the source instance (port 3306).

 requires creation of multiple nodes, allow some time for the

-©2017 Rackspace US, Inc.
+©2020 Rackspace US, Inc.